gcormier9/GRun/README.md

 ![GRun Expand](/doc/GRunWatch1.png)

 #### Fields Description
-Most of the fields do not required explanation, but others might...
+Most fields do not require explanation, but others might...

-##### ETA (5K, 10K, Half Marathon, Marathon, Lap Distance)
+##### ETA (5K, 10K, Half Marathon, Marathon, 100K, Lap Distance)
 ETA fields help determine your finish time based on your average speed/pace.
-It can help determine the finish time for 5 km, 10 km, half-marathon (21.0975 km) a marathon (42.195) or the "Lap Distance" configured on the "Lap Distance" parameters.
+It can help determine the finish time for 5 km, 10 km, half-marathon (21.0975 km), marathon (42.195), 100K or the "Lap Distance" configured on the "Lap Distance" parameters.
+Except for "ETA Lap Distance", each ETA field will automatically changed once distance has been reached.
+For example, if you use "ETA 5K", the field will automatically changed to "ETA 10K" once you have run 5 kilometers.

+##### Required Pace/Speed (5K, 10K, Half Marathon, Marathon, 100K, Lap Distance)
+This field is helpful to determine the pace/speed required to finish your race at "Target Pace".
+For example, if your "Target Pace" is configured to 360 (6:00 minutes/km) and you have run 3 km in 15 minutes, "Required Pace 5K" will display "7:30" since you still have 15 minutes to run 2 km.
+Except for "Required Pace/Speed Lap Distance", each Required Pace/Speed field will automatically changed once distance has been reached.
+For example, if you use "Required Pace/Speed 5K", the field will automatically changed to "Required Pace/Speed 10K" once you have run 5 kilometers.

 ##### Time Ahead/Behind
 Use this field to determine how far you are from your "Target Pace".
 For example, if your "Target Pace" is configured to 360 (6:00 minutes/km) and you have run 3 km in 28 minutes and 30 seconds, the field will display "-1:30" since you are 1 min and 30 seconds faster than planned.